 Unfortunately, Isar was severely damaged during the military conflict of 2001, but it’s one of Tetovo’s most important landmarks even today.

 During a short part of his reign, Tzar Samuel transferred the capital of his kingdom to the city of Ohrid, where this massive fort was built.
 The first fort at this location was constructed during Phillip V’s reign, but its present-day appearance dates back to the 4th century A.D.

 During the fort’s glory days, it was one of the most unapproachable fortifications in the region that even survived the notorious Ostrogoths’ attacks.
 When Samuel chose this location for his capital’s stronghold, the fort was further strengthened and upgraded.

-Today, Samuel’s Fortress is one of the most famous attractions in Ohrid not only because of its historical significance but also because of the fantastic view of the city you can get at the top.
+Today, Samuel’s Fortress is one of the most famous attractions in Ohrid because of its historical significance and the fantastic view of the city you can get at the top.

 Scupi is an old Roman settlement that dates back to somewhere around the 3rd century B.C.
 After the Macedonian-Roman wars, Scupi was turned into a military camp for the veteran legionnaires.
 It established itself as one of the region’s trading hubs throughout the years due to its excellent location.
 Scupi’s glory days ended in 518 A.D. when a major earthquake struck, destroying most of the city.

-Today, Skupi seems completely forgotten by the local authorities even though it has the potential to become one of Skopje’s most famous tourist attractions.
+Today, Skupi seems entirely forgotten by the local authorities, even though it has the potential to become one of Skopje’s most famous tourist attractions.
 If you want to visit, you need to take bus number 21, get off at the last station and take a short 15-minute walk on the road leading to the local graveyard.

 Tauresium, Taor, Skopje